 This is why when someone is wasted off of butter beer, their coordination is so impaired.
-The alcohol has affected the CNS and their proprioception and kinesthetic awareness has been impaired.
+The alcohol has affected the CNS and their proprioception and kinesthetic awareness have been impaired.

 Even if you are an accident-prone klutz, your skills can still be improved with exercise.
-Specifically exercise that challenges both your balance and equilibrium.
+Specifically, an exercise that challenges both your balance and equilibrium.
 Two forms of exercise with the ability to increase balance and equilibrium immediately come to mind: Olympic weightlifting & gymnastics.

 Proprioception and kinesthetic awareness decrease after an injury–although, your brain will still have the skills stores, so it is easier to re-learn them.
 Even though your strength may come back easier, you will still need to spend time improving your proprioception and kinesthetic awareness so that you can fully recover.